Global Jacquet-Langlands correspondence for division algebras in characteristic p: The proof

 We know (\cite{BB}, \cite{Ba} Theorem 3.2) that the number of non isomorphic representations in $DS'_\pi$ is finite.
 As representations in $R_{G'}$ appear with finite multiplicity, the number of elements of $DS'_\pi$ is finite.
 As the number of representations involved in the equality is finite, we may switch from traces to characters:

 whenever, for every $v\in U^c$, $g_v\lra g'_v$.
-By the theorem \ref{bhls}, and the hypothesis that $\pi$ is $D$-compatible, we may "transfer" characters from left to right.
+By Theorem \ref{bhls}, and the hypothesis that $\pi$ is $D$-compatible, we may "transfer" characters from left to right.
 Writing $\lj_v$ for the Jacquet-Langlands local correspondence for unitary representations at the place $v$:

-where $\epsilon$ is a sign.
+where $\epsilon$ is a sign (which appears from the local transfer Theorem \ref{bhls}).
 If we assume the linear independence of characters on groups $G'_v$ we have linear independence of characters for their product and we find there is just one $\tau'$ in $DS'_\pi$ and it verifies $\tau'=\lj_v(\pi_v)$ which is what we want.
 So let us give references for the linear independence in non zero characteristic.
 In \cite{JL} lemma 7.1 the linear independence of traces is proved, and the proof is independent of the characteristic.
 To pass from this result to the linear independence of characters it is enough to know the local integrability of characters.
 For groups like $G'_v$ (i.e. local inner forms of $GL_n$ in non zero characteristic) this is proved in \cite{Bacrelle} and \cite{Le2}.\\

 On the other direction, to show the surjectivity, we start with $\pi'\in DS'$, let $U'$ be the set of places $v$ of $F$ such that $G'_v$ splits and $\pi'_v$ is spherical.
 We shortly come to a relation of the same type as \ref{flath}